karolyi/recruiter-email-responder/README.md

 - Install `python3` (do I need to say this?)
 - Clone this repository into a random directory, reachable for dovecot2
+- Change to that directory
+- Install virtualenv and external modules by running `tools/install.sh`
-- Initialize the sqlite db with running `init-schema.sh`
+- Initialize the sqlite db with running `tools/init-schema.sh`
 - Copy your replies (mentioned above) into the same repo directory
 - Edit your sieve configuration to pipe your given role into this tool.